Never Tear Us Apart: The Teskey Brothers version

 In April 2021, The Teskey Brothers released a cover of "Never Tear Us Apart" in dedication to Michael Gudinski.
 Upon released, Josh said "This is an all-time classic Australian song that all of us love, its a pleasure to sing it and I don't know why we didn't do it earlier.
 We're very proud to dedicate this release to our friend Michael Gudinski who was a huge supporter of Australian music and The Teskey Brothers.
 Our two worlds collided and we will always be grateful for that."

+Other notable versions

+The song was also covered by Katseye's Sophia Laforteza on the soundtrack of the 2026 DreamWorks Animation film Forgotten Island.